Is it time to upgrade, expand or move your modular building?

 Ausco can help recommend suitable site positions either within the current organisation’s area or kilometres away at another site.

 Ausco will take care of all demobilisation tasks, organise transport and Council approvals for the movement, and reinstall the building at the new site ready for business.

 Any business’ operations change over time and upgrading the modular building means the organisation enjoys improved functionality.

-Ausco can conduct refurbishments on site including repairing any wear and tear, changing panels, moving fixtures and doors, replacing floor coverings, rewiring, Wi-Fi enhancements, expanding natural light entry points, roofing restoration, furniture replacement, painting, adding more facilities to suit new needs, and much more.
+Ausco can conduct refurbishments on site including repairing any wear and tear, changing panels, moving fixtures and doors, replacing floor coverings, rewiring, Wi-Fi enhancements, expanding natural light entry points, roofing restoration, asbestos removal, furniture replacement, painting, adding more facilities to suit new needs, and much more.

 In a short period of time modular buildings can look brand new and portray a fresh professional image for its occupants.
 And the job is done at a cost far less than a rebuild.

 Modular buildings can also be upsized or reduced based on changing needs of the business.